 In a gap year you’ll grow up, overcome challenges you never thought possible and positively help that transition from your parents’ home to your university halls.

 4. Boost that CV

-You’ve probably just started thinking about that curriculum vitae, aka the CV.
+You’ve probably just started thinking about your CV.
 Trust me there will be lots more talk about it over the next 3 or 4 years and beyond.